 Dignity Amidst COVID-19: Trans Youth Leading the Response - Dit's Story

 The COVID-19 pandemic is an unprecedented humanitarian crisis that is claiming lives, destroying livelihoods and disrupting economies across the world.
 With the support of UNAIDS, the Asia Pacific Transgender Network (APTN) and Youth LEAD have worked together to increase the visibility and voices of trans and gender diverse youth leaders throughout Asia and the Pacific.
-This is the first in a series of six feature stories about trans youth leaders and the strength they show amid the challenges of COVID-19.

 What It Means to be Intersex in India - Dit Mangang’ Story